Training teachers to recognize mental health warning signs

 - Visible signs of self-harm, such as cuts or burns covered by long sleeves in warm weather

-Which modules make up an effective teacher mental health training program?
+Which modules create an effective teacher training program?

-The most effective programs include multiple modules that build knowledge, skills, and confidence over time.
+The most effective school mental health programs include multiple modules that build knowledge, skills, and confidence over time.
 Research published in the Indian Journal of Psychological Medicine suggests that these programs can improve teacher confidence and readiness to respond to student needs.

 Mental health literacy fundamentals